wiremock/api-template-library/apisetu.gov.in-nitap/index.md

 ---
 slug: "apisetu-gov-in-nitap"
-name: "National Institute Of Technology Arunachal Pradesh"
+title: "National Institute Of Technology Arunachal Pradesh"
 provider: "apisetu.gov.in"
 description: "National Institute Of Technology, Arunachal Pradesh (http://www.nitap.ac.in/)\
   \ is issuing Degree certificates through DigiLocker.
 These can be pulled by students\